KrasimirStoimenov/AMS-HiveManager/README.md

   - **Run the backend server**
      ```bash
      node server.js
+      ```

-**The backend server should now be running on http://localhost:3030/.**
+      - **The backend server should now be running on http://localhost:3030/.**

+      - **More information on how to use the server can be found on this [link](https://github.com/KrasimirStoimenov/AMS-HiveManager/tree/main/server#readme) and on original [Softuni Practice Server page](https://github.com/softuni-practice-server/softuni-practice-server)**

  #### 3. Run the application
   - **Navigate to the client directory (in new terminal)**